draios/onprem-install-docs/4.0.0/migration.md

         deploy.go:1587] mysql-latest-migrations-job failed

-1. It’s also safe to stop the Installer with `CTRL + c` instead of waiting for 10 hours: the migration will be retried on the next run, as it's an idempotent operation.
+1. Stop the Installer with `CTRL + C` instead of waiting for 10 hours.
+The migration will be retried on the next run because it's an idempotent operation.

-2. Check which MySQL migration failed.
+2. Check which MySQL migration is failed.
 To do so, describe the pod related to the `mysql-latest-migrations` job:

     `kubectl -n sysdigcloud describe pod -l "job-name=mysql-latest-migrations"`